-There are two main forms of the crippling condition which are Osteoarthritis and Rheumatoid arthritis.
+There are two main forms of the crippling condition which are Osteoarthritis and Rheumatoid Arthritis.
 The former affects around eight million people and harms the smooth cartilage lining of the joint.
 This makes movement more difficult, leading to stiffness and pain.

-Hydrotherapy treatments are effective for those that suffer with arthritis because the buoyancy of the water reduces the effect of gravity or pressure on the joints.
+Hydrotherapy treatments are effective for those who suffer with arthritis because the buoyancy of the water reduces the effect of gravity or pressure on the joints.
 Because of this, the movements which usually cause pain on land can be easily performed when submerged in water.
 Other benefits of hydrotherapy include: